 In an earlier press release, Fucked Up's Jonah Falco described Damagers thusly:

 New Toronto band of familiar faces playing rough and ready HC punk indebted to early to mid eighties international hardcode not far from what would have been on Welcome to 1984 and/or All’s Quiet on the Western Front.
 Empty, ugly, loud and fast.
 Live for no one, love for everyone.

-On the other end of the spectrum, melodic punk act Family Meeting has a new single online from their debut for Thousand Island Records.
+On the other end of the spectrum, melodic punk act Family Meeting has a new single online from their debut for Thousand Islands Records.
 The track, titled "Four Months of Rain," will appear on Walk Left / Stand Right when it's released.
 The five-piece Toronto group is following up their 2017 EP No One Cares 'Til You're Dead.

 Speaking of Thousand Island, a new side-project from label mainstays Trashed Ambulance recently cropped up.
 Josh Hauta has released an album as Burning Nickels, featuring what he says will be "familiar songs for those who hung out at Cheers North in Red Deer in the late 2000s."
 Burning Nickels is resurrecting songs that were written when he was a part of the now defunct band Fridge Or Freezer.
 They were never recorded while that band was active.

 Josh tracked the guitar, bass, and lead vocals himself, working at Overserved Studios in Red Deer, Alberta.
 Trashed Ambulance guitarist Jason "Ozone" Ezeard drums on the recordings, with he and TA drummer Ryan Bell contributing gang vocals.
 High End Denim Records is carrying the release.

 Saskatoon three-piece post-punk act The Avulsions have a new video online for their song "The End."
 The video was filmed live at PAVED Arts, a non-profit arts centre in the band's hometown by Different Alphabet.